Richard Winger: Political expertise and activism

 On June 1, 2023, Winger announced his retirement from Ballot Access News.
-He continues to write on the website.
+However, he continues to write on the website as a co-editor.

-Background

-A lifelong Californian, Richard Winger graduated from the University of California, Berkeley as a Political Science major in 1966, and attended Graduate School in Political Science at UCLA.

-Coalition on Free and Open Elections
+Coalition for Free and Open Elections

-In 1985 Winger co-founded, along with several minor party representatives, the Coalition on Free and Open Elections (COFOE).
+In 1985, Richard Winger co-founded, along with several minor party representatives, the Coalition for Free and Open Elections (COFOE).
 The group attempts to co-ordinate action and provide mutual support among the various minor parties for efforts to liberalize and reform ballot access laws.

-Politics
+Electoral politics

-Winger has been a member of the Libertarian Party for several years.
+Winger has been a member of the Libertarian Party since 1972 but is not active with its leadership.

 Winger has made one run for public office, a 1986 campaign for Secretary of State of California on the Libertarian ballot line.
 As he was running for the office charged with the administration of elections, the campaign was styled as being nonpartisan, intended to represent the interests of all minor parties.
 Winger finished fourth among five candidates with 1.5% of the vote.

+Personal life

+Richard Winger was born and raised in Antioch, California.
+He graduated from the University of California, Berkeley as a Political Science major in 1966, and attended Graduate School in Political Science at UCLA.
+He is gay and had been in a relationship with Jarrold Kunz since 1973.
+They married in 2008 after California started to issue marriage licenses to the same sex couples and their marriage lasted until Kunz's death in 2023.
+In 2025, he remarried Brian Hauptli.
+Winger lives in Marina District, San Francisco.